yousra0/yousra0/README.md

 🔭 I’m currently working on a Desktop App "GAMI"

-🧠 I’m currently learning Data Analytics on Google Coursera
+🧠 I’m currently learning Data Science

 💻 All of my projects are available at https://github.com/yousrachaieb0

 📫 How to reach me yousra.chaieb@esprit.tn

-📄 Know about my experiences https://www.linkedin.com/in/yousra-chaieb/

 <h3 align="left">🌐Connect with me:</h3>
 <p align="left">